 95366.
 Container Deposit and Return Program Requirements.

-Except for small containers of automotive refrigerant exempted under section 95363 or section 95364 of this subarticle, on or after January 1, 2010, and subject to the provisions of section 95367, a retailer of automotive refrigerant in a small container that is subject to the requirements of this subarticle must:
+Except for small containers of automotive refrigerant exempted under section 95364 of this subarticle, on or after January 1, 2010, and subject to the provisions of section 95367, a retailer of a small container of automotive refrigerant that is subject to the requirements of this subarticle must:

 Collect a deposit from the consumer or charge the consumer's account for each small container of automotive refrigerant at the time of sale.